“ Creating change starts with care – for ourselves, our communities, and generations yet to come. ”

 What specific issue(s) are you working to address, and what motivates you to do so?

-- I work full-time as a Project Manager at the Courage to Act Foundation, where I support collective learning and institutional progress related to addressing sexual harassment in science, technology, mathematics, and engineering (STEM) learning environments.
+I am working to address issues related to gender equality and education, with a particular focus on global citizenship and collective understandings of history.
+My work aligns directly with Sustainable Development Goals 4, 5, and 16.
+I currently work full-time as a Project Manager at the Courage to Act Foundation, where I support collective learning and institutional progress aimed at addressing sexual harassment in science, technology, engineering, and mathematics (STEM) learning environments.
+I am also an avid writer and podcaster on issues related to equity and violence prevention.

-- From 2019 to 2023, I worked with Possibility Seeds in both volunteer and professional capacities to support the development of toolkits and resources for addressing and preventing sexual and gender-based violence on post-secondary campuses across Canada.
+Prior to my current role, I worked with Possibility Seeds in both volunteer and professional capacities, contributing to the development of toolkits and resources designed to address and prevent sexual and gender-based violence on post-secondary campuses across Canada.
+My work has consistently centered on helping institutions move toward meaningful, structural change and equipping individuals with the tools to identify and challenge both systemic and interpersonal forms of oppression.

 What are the ways in which you curate connection?